Na988/Nasser-ENC4265Portfolio/reflective_blogs.md

 ## Prompt Q: Upload your resume (without your address, phone number, and email) to a generative AI tool of your choice (I suggest trying one in Boodlebox).
 Ask it what position you are best suited for, then ask it to revise your resume to make it more appealing to a future employer in your ideal field.
 Post: A summary of the suggested changes and a reflection.
 What did it do?
 What did you learn?

+I used a genrative AI tool (Boodlebox) to genrate the requiered tasks in the peompt.
+Here is the result:

 Based on your resume, you appear best suited for positions such as:

 1. Network Security Engineer/Analyst